masa-finance/masa/src/masa_ai/docs/source/usage.rst

 3. If no dates are provided, the 'until' date will be set to the current date, and the 'since' date will be set to the default timeframe before the current date.

-4. The retriever processes the date range in smaller iterations (default is daily) to ensure comprehensive data collection.
+4. The scraper processes the date range in smaller iterations (default is daily) to ensure comprehensive data collection.

 Example:

 .. code-block:: json

     {
-        "retriever": "XTwitterRetriever",
+        "scraper": "XTwitterScraper",
         "endpoint": "data/twitter/tweets/recent",
         "priority": 1,
         "params": {